 - Pre-Diabetes Non-Modifiable Risk Factors (American Heart Association)

 - Medication or Lifestyle for Pre-Diabetes (American Heart Association)

-- Delaying or Preventing Type 2 Diabetes (National Institute of Diabetes and Digestive and Kidney Diseases) Also in Spanish
+- Preventing Type 2 Diabetes (National Institute of Diabetes and Digestive and Kidney Diseases) Also in Spanish

 - Take Steps to Prevent Type 2 Diabetes (Office of Disease Prevention and Health Promotion) Also in Spanish

 - Your Game Plan to Prevent Type 2 Diabetes (National Diabetes Education Program) - PDF